 Near Soda Springs in Placer County, California — The American West (Pacific Coastal)

 Location.
-39° 18.366′ N, 120° 31.064′ W. Marker is near Soda Springs, California, in Placer County.
-Marker is on Hampshire Rocks Road, on the left when traveling east.
-Touch for map.
-Marker is at or near this postal address: 49685 Hampshire Rocks Road, Soda Springs CA 95728, United States of America.
+39° 18.598′ N, 120° 30.536′ W. Marker is near Soda Springs, California, in Placer County.
+Marker is at the intersection of Hampshire Rocks Road and Rainbow Road, on the right when traveling east on Hampshire Touch for map.
+Marker is at or near this postal address: 50080 Hampshire Rocks Road, Soda Springs CA 95728, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Overland Emigrant Trail (here, next to this marker); Big Bend (within shouting distance of this marker); Lincoln Highway (approx. 0.4 miles away); Rainbow Lodge (approx. half a mile away); Forest Gift Shop, Cisco Grove (approx. 1.4 miles away); Susan's Spot Truckee Trail - Through Boulder Field (approx. 5.7 miles away); Summit City / Meadow Lake (approx. 7.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+The Lincoln Highway (approx. half a mile away); Big Bend (approx. half a mile away); Stephens-Townsend-Murphy Party (approx. half a mile away); Overland Emigrant Trail (approx. half a mile away); a different marker also named Lincoln Highway (approx. 0.9 miles away); Forest Gift Shop, Cisco Grove (approx. 1.8 miles away); Susan's Spot (approx. 1.8 miles away); Red Mountain (approx. 3 miles away).
 Touch for a list and map of all markers in Soda Springs.

 Credits.
-This page was last revised on June 29, 2016.
-This page originally submitted on June 29, 2016, by Alvis Hendley of San Francisco, California.
-This page has been viewed 187 times since then and 11 times this year.
-Photos: 1, 2, 3. submitted on June 29, 2016, by Alvis Hendley of San Francisco, California. • Syd Whittle was the editor who published this page.
+This page was last revised on July 7, 2017.
+It was originally submitted on July 1, 2016, by Alvis Hendley of San Francisco, California.
+This page has been viewed 247 times since then and 16 times this year.
+Photos: 1, 2. submitted on July 1, 2016, by Alvis Hendley of San Francisco, California.
+3, 4. submitted on July 7, 2017, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.